rreben/DevCycleSim/README.md

 **Process level:** In the process level user stories are transported from one process-step / machine / SDLC phase to the next.
 If there are errors / if there is rework necessary user stories might be sent back to previous steps.

-**ProcessStep level:** A process level represents a step in the process.
+**ProcessStep level:** A process step represents a step in the process.
 There are the steps specification, development, test and roll-out.
 Each morning (in ```start_of_day_processing()```) the workload is adjusted to capacity (in ```adjust_workload_to_capacity()```).
 If there are free capacities for the day new user stories are moved from the input queue to the Work-in-Process queue.
-If a rework comes in it is work on immediately, thus other user_stories might have to be sent back to the input-queue, as they have to wait for free ressources till the rework is done.
+If a rework comes in it is worked on immediately, thus other user_stories might have to be sent back to the input-queue, as they have to wait for free ressources till the rework is done.
 This situation might also occur if there is a reduction in capacity / ressources in comparison to the previous day.

 **UserStory level:** The user story keeps track of the status and the tasks that have been completed so far.
 When a task is completed the task pointer is moved to the next task (which could be worked on the next day).
 If this task is another phase.
 Then the UserStory is set to "complete" for this phase.
 The ProcessStep will then move it to the "Complete" Queue.
 Note that we just check whether the next step is from a different phase, as there might be rework.
 In this sense "complete" means the ressources working in the process step are considering the work done and think it is ready for the next phase.